 - Ginger - this is optional, but if you like a little kick of spice to round out the sweetness of the fruit, a little touch of fresh ginger is lovely.

-Making juice couldn't be more simple, although I'll admit that cleaning the juicer afterwards is a little bit of a headache . . .
+Making this pear juice couldn't be more simple, although I'll admit that cleaning the juicer afterwards is a little bit of a headache . . .

 Dice the fruit into pieces small enough to feed into your juicer (image 1).
 Personally I like to remove the hard skin from my ginger before juicing also.